vannvan/set-node-server/README.md

 ## about

-开启基于node的本地服务
+Start a front-end service based on node.js
 ## install

-> npm i set-server -g
+> npm i set-node-server -g

 ## use

-> set-server
+> set-server  OR
 > ss